 - Learn more about pollinators so you can tell your friends and family why it’s important to keep these special creatures around for the long haul.
 Learn all you can about our fascinating native bees, the Monarch Tagging program at monarchwatch.org, and visit the pollinator.org website for tons of information on all things pollinator!
 Spread the word to friends and neighbors – every little bit of habitat helps!

 What is a Pollinator?

+A pollinator is an animal that transports pollen from one plant to another – as plants cannot walk, run or fly; this is an extremely valuable service!
 Without pollinators, most plants would not be able to reproduce.
-A pollinator is an animal that transports pollen from one plant to another – as plants cannot walk, run or fly; this is an extremely valuable service!
 A wide variety of animals are pollinators, including insects (beetles, flies, butterflies and the most expert of them all – bees!).
-Birds and bats are also pollinators along with a few lizards, slugs and even a lemur!
-A hungry lemur can poke his head into a flower to gather nectar and emerge with pollen coating his head, rubbing it off into the next flower he visits.
-Most pollinators follow the lemur’s tactic and visit multiple flowers, ending up dusting each flower along the way.
+Birds and bats are also pollinators along with a few unusual pollinators like lizards, slugs and even lemurs!
+We have most of these amazing pollinators in Texas including bats, bees, butterflies, moths, wasps, flies, beetles and hummingbirds!
+Hummingbirds are a favorite for most people and are key to wildflower pollination!

 No matter where you live, or how big or small your backyard is, you can set up areas of it to help out local wildlife.